ItaloGustavoS/llama3-app/README.md

 - Version 1.2 - Added new PDFs to context, Psicology Dictionary, ICD 10 and ICD 11, changed bot avatar, updated and improved the prompt instructions - 28/06/2024
 - Version 1.3 - Changed LM Logo to black, ideas from Nathanne implemented, changed the model Temperature to 0.5
 - Version 1.4 - Updated the model to llama3.1:8b, changed the instructions to remove the mencions of the ".pdf", showing now only the name of the books
+- Version 1.5 - Updated the model to llama3.2:3b, and changed the embedding model to BAAI/bge-m3

 ## Getting Started